 One of my recent research inquiries was inspired by the debate between fans of television shows and movie series about the desirability of spoilers.
 The project examines the extent to which spoilers and enjoyment is mediated and moderated by personality traits, environmental factors, and message features.
 This research line started through a collaboration with Benjamin K. Johnson at the University of Florida.
-Recent publications have also brought in Allison Eden from Michigan State University, .
+Recent publications have also brought in Allison Eden from Michigan State University, as well as Morgan Ellithorpe from University of Delaware and Sarah Brookes from SUNY Geneseo.

 In 2020, I collaborated with Benjamin Johnson, Allison Eden, Sara Grady, Kevin Kryston, and Ezgi Ulusoy, to examine the role played by self-control and perceived emotional and affective challenge in people’s tendency to select spoilers.
 This research was presented at the 2020 convention of the ICA and received a top paper award from the Social Cognition and Communication division at the 2020 NCA conference.
 The paper was published in the Journal of Broadcasting and Electronic Media.